Lead and assistant camp instructors for summer

 Qualifications:

-• All program staff at HNS must be physically healthy and able to be active in an outdoor setting, must be of high moral character, and must be emotionally stable and able to negotiate the complex social situations within a group.
+• All program staff at Human Nature School must be physically healthy and able to be active in an outdoor setting, must be of high moral character, and must be emotionally stable and able to negotiate the complex social situations within a group.

 • Education: Previous experience with outdoor environmental education and working with children outdoors.